CMSgov/beneficiary-fhir-data/CONTRIBUTING.md

 We provide a comprehensive, performant, and trustworthy platform to transform the way that the CMS enterprise shares and uses data by providing [FHIR](https://www.hl7.org/fhir/)-formatted data, including beneficiary demographic, enrollment, and claims data.

-Review the [README](https://github.com/CMSgov/beneficiary-fhir-data/blob/master/README.md) for additional information on the BFD.
+Review the [README](https://github.com/CMSgov/beneficiary-fhir-data/blob/master/README.md) for additional information on BFD.

 ### Contributing changes